-Blasting will be in a maximum bench height of 5m to achieve adequate fragmentation.
+Blasting will be in a minimum bench height of 5m to achieve adequate fragmentation.
 Mining in the waste zones will be at full 5m height.
 The mining faces would advance from SE to NW working up to the hanging wall of each mineralised lode.

-As mining approaches within 5-10m of a mineralised lode above the cut-off grade (COG) grade control drilling would be conducted across the lode and combined with geological mapping from the benches above to define the positions of the hanging wall and footwall.
+As mining approaches within 5-10m of a mineralised lode above the cut-off grade (COG) grade control drilling will be conducted across the lode and combined with geological mapping from the benches above to define the positions of the hanging wall and footwall.

-The full bench height through the lode would be blasted with the pattern, hole size and powder factor chosen to minimise movement.
-An excavator would mine up to the mineralised lode and scrape off the waste to expose the hanging wall, the scraped down waste would be hauled away and the ore zone itself would be scraped down to expose the footwall waste contact.
-The scraped down ore would be mined and the process repeated across to the next mineralised lode.
+The full bench height through the lode will be blasted with the pattern, hole size and powder factor chosen to minimise movement.
+An excavator will mine up to the mineralised lode and scrape off the waste to expose the hanging wall, the scraped down waste will be hauled away and the lode itself scraped down to expose the footwall waste contact.
+The scraped down lode will be mined and the process repeated across to the next mineralised lode.

-There is good visual definition of the mineralised lodes and geological mapping of each new bench floor along with geological grade control may greatly assist grade control drilling in achieving the required level of mining selectivity.
+There is good visual definition of the mineralised lodes and geological mapping of each new bench floor along with geological grade control will greatly assist grade control drilling in achieving the required level of mining selectivity.

-The preferred option is for a mining contractor to conduct all site development, overburden and waste removal, open-pit mining including site rehabilitation and haulage to the processing facility.
+The preferred option is for a mining contractor to conduct all site development, overburden and waste removal, including site rehabilitation and haulage to the processing facility.
 The haulage route will be on an existing established road linking Makabingui to the processing facility (road established by and currently maintained by Bassari - refer Figure 5).
 Mining operations will be conducted on a 24/7, 365 days per year basis.